arshadrehmani/arshad-delivery-cost-and-time-calculator/README.md

 ## Setup & Run

 - Option 1: The project can be imported into Eclipse/IntelliJ as a Maven project and run class com.arshad.courier.cli.DeliveryApp.
-- Option 2: Alternatively, we can build the project using maven and run the jar.
+- Option 2: Alternatively, we can build the project using Maven and run the jar.
 ```bash
 		mvn clean install
 		java -jar target/arshad-delivery-cost-and-time-calculator.jar